SAMtoBAM/Sorbus_starship/README.md

 # Sorbus_starship
-Walkthrough detailing how the SORBUS cluster in _Penicillium roqueforti_ was confirmed as a _Starship_
+## Walkthrough detailing how the SORBUS cluster in _Penicillium roqueforti_ was confirmed as a _Starship_ I am simply calling sorbus

 [Punt et al. 2022](https://doi.org/10.1371/journal.pgen.1010086) detailed a cluster of genes that conferred Sorbic Acid resistance in a subset of _Pencillium roqueforti_ strains isolated from bread <br/>